1971 -1973 Amateur rider for Mrs Jenny Pitman riding point to pointers.

 Showing and showjumping with daughter Beth.

-Beth Smart is 15 years ld and totally involved with the daily routine at Hambleton House.
+Beth Smart is 16 years old and totally involved with the daily routine at Hambleton House.
 She particularly enjoys getting to know the new yearlings as they come in and is a great help when it comes to choosing names for them.
 She enjoys visiting the bloodstock sales with her dad and is becoming a well known face in the bidders gallery.
-Beth is very busy at school where she sings in the chapel choir and plays in the orchestra, however she loves going up the gallops on her ponies.
+Beth is very busy at school where she is Head Chorister in the Chapel Choir and plays in the orchestra, however she loves going up the gallops on her ponies.

-She competes regularly at shows and has ridden at Horse of the Year Show in 2010 and 2011 on her 13 hands SHP Mario.
-Beth has two working hunter ponies to compete - Grangeduff Johnny's Pride and Boolagh little Model and a Show hunter pony Precious little Miracle.
+She competes regularly at shows and has ridden at the Horse of the Year Show in 2010 and 2011 on her 13 hands SHP Mario.
+Beth has two working hunter ponies to compete - Grangeduff Johnny's Pride and Boolagh little Model and a Show hunter pony Carnsdale Iron Lady.
 She has also started to compete her mum's ex racehorse Chivola winning and going Champion in the Intermediate class at Ingleston in Scotland on their first outing in 2013.

 Assistant Trainer - Kevin Edmunds